 People are interacting with your latest LinkedIn post!
 Click here to view it.

-If the recipient of the above message doesn’t have LinkedIn, or hasn’t posted recently, they’ll quickly realise that the message is fraudulent.
+If the recipient of the above message doesn’t have LinkedIn, or hasn’t posted recently, they’ll quickly realize that the message is fraudulent.
 Because of this, attackers have developed a more sophisticated way of getting what they want from their victims: spear phishing.

 Spear phishing attacks target one user at a time.
 The attacker puts a lot more effort into learning about their victim, including the details of their job role and the people they connect with on a regular basis.
 This enables the attacker to send a highly personalized email that’s much more difficult to detect.
 For example: